 A-choo!
 It’s spring, and my husband is sneezing in the next room as I write.
 Is there a connection between seasonal allergies and ADHD?
 Maybe.
-You’ll learn more in this guest column, below, from Dr. Charles Parker.
+You’ll learn more in this guest column, below, from Charles Parker, DO.

 First, a few of my friends with ADHD report that taking stimulant medication ended their lifelong “hay fever.”
 Interesting, eh?